Navina-Murugadas/Student_Management_System_Python-MySQL/README.md

 # STUDENT MANAGEMENT SYSTEM USING PYTHON & MySQL
 In this Student Management System Project in python, we will see a project that manages all the information of the students.
 It includes managing data such as ID, Name, Phone No., Email, Address, Gender and Date of Birth.
-We will build a GUI-based Student Management System Project using the Python - datetime module, Tkinter, messagebox, filedialog and Ttk modules of the Tkinter library combined with MySQL.
+We will build a GUI-based Student Management System Project using the Python datetime, messagebox, filedialog and Ttk modules of the Tkinter library combined with MySQL.

 # Tools/Technologies used:
 1. Python - Pycharm